emmett-framework/emmett/docs/dal/operations.md

 ### Accessing the created record

-As you've seen from the above methods, when you create a new record, weppy returns just the integer corresponding to the `id` of the database row.
+As we just seen from the above methods, when you create a new record, weppy returns just the integer corresponding to the `id` of the database row.
 If you look deeply, you will find that actually the return value is not just an integer:

 ```python
 >>> rv = Dog.create("Penny")